brajeshwar/brajeshwar.github.io/_posts/2008/2008-12-05-atheros-wi-fi-rocks-the-linux-way.md

----
-layout: post
-title: Atheros Wi-Fi rocks the Linux way
+# Atheros Wi-Fi rocks the Linux way
----

 Internet has become pretty imperative.
 Especially amongst people using laptops who would often get crazy with the absence of a Wi-Fi.
 The probability of using Atheros chipsets for users using Wi-Fi on laptops, for wireless freedom is very high.
 There are over 30 different wireless device vendors worldwide, including Linksys, D-Link and Netgear who use Atheros chipsets for wireless networking.